pdm-project/pdm/README.md

 ## What is PDM?

-PDM is meant to be a next generation Python package management tool.
+PDM is meant to be a next-generation package manager.
 It was originally built for personal use.
 If you feel you are going well with `Pipenv` or `Poetry` and don't want to introduce another package manager, just stick to it.
 But if you are missing something that is not present in those tools,